hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 The AWS Provider supports assuming an IAM role, either in the provider configuration block parameter `assume_role` or in [a named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html).
+If configuring the role in the provider configuration, the provider supports IAM Role Chaining by specifying a list of roles to assume.

 The AWS Provider supports assuming an IAM role using [web identity federation and OpenID Connect (OIDC)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html#cli-configure-role-oidc).
 This can be configured either using environment variables or in a named profile.